This welcome pack contains essential information to help you prepare for your trip to South Africa.

 Jesseuts

-On this page, you are required to fill in your personal details.
+On this page, you need to fill in your personal details.
 The best way to do this is to copy and paste this page into a Word document and then send it to info@thepowerofsports.co.uk or directly to your personal mentor.

 Personal Information